 Post-Digital “Quitters”: Why the Shift Toward Collage Is Worrying

-Cherished and nurtured by Modernists and Postmodernists alike, collage used to be a crucial image-making technology of the mechanical age.
-But its time has passed, says Mario Carpo.
+Collage used to be a crucial image-making technology of the mechanical age.
+But its time has passed, says historian Mario Carpo.

 A few months ago I attended a conference on architecture and computation—one of the many that, due to my line of work, I often have to take part in.
 Among the speakers was an old friend of mine, one of the protagonists of the second wave of digitally intelligent architecture—the intermediate generation: not the founders, the folders, and blobmeisters, but those who came to the digital scene in the early years of the new millennium, when the technical and cultural tenets of parametricism had already been established.
 He went to the podium and started to show PoMo and DeCon drawings from the ’70s and ’80s.
 That made sense, somehow, as a kind of historiographical introduction to his own work—or, that is what I thought.
 But after the statutory 30 minutes or so his talk came to an end, somewhat abruptly, and his own “digital” work—the work for which he is known, and often cited—was never even mentioned.

 Did he miscalculate the length of his presentation, I asked him during the coffee break—or was that part one of a talk in two installments?
 “Not at all,” he answered: “that’s all I care about these days.”
 As for his own work, he offered, he could show me his new watercolors another time.
 Watercolors?
 “They are not really watercolors,” he explained: “I cut and paste and collage them.”
 And then he whispered, allusively, and almost conspiratorially, as if I knew what he was talking about: “Photoshop.
 I am post-digital now.”